From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Hopluia before and after it was sold to Thunderhead Brewing Company.

-It was an instant hit and Sam developed a cult following.
-It caught on with the local community with even farms in overalls coming in for a refill of their growler.
-The hoppiness being too intense for some, he also brewed Cortland Wheat which became his top seller.
-As the popularity of his beers began to grow as Sam traveled to craft beer tastings and other events.
+Hopluia was an instant hit, and Spilker developed a cult following.
+It caught on with the local community, including those same farmers who now made the trek to his brewery to get their growler refilled.
+The hoppiness being too intense for some, he also brewed Cortland Wheat, which became his top seller.
+The popularity of his beers began to grow as Spilker traveled to craft beer tastings and other events.
 Before long, his beer was being served in larger cities including Omaha, Lincoln, Kearney, Beatrice, Nebraska City and Wilber.

-By 2004 he opted to focus on just one beer – Hopluia – due to growing demand and the efficiencies to be gained by brewing a single recipe.
-He completed a 12-year upgrade project that consisted of adding new equipment and enlarging tanks to increase his overall capacity.
-At this time, he was selling all of his beer offsite.
+By 2004, he opted to focus on just Hopluia due to its growing demand and to improve efficiency by brewing a single recipe.
+To increase output, Spilker completed a multi-year upgrade project that consisted of adding new equipment and enlarging tanks.
+At this time, he was even selling his beer offsite.

-With increased competition in IPA category by 2015, he brewed his first new beer in 11 years called Sonar.
-The beer was a cross between a Belgian double pale ale and an India Pale Ale.
-Each batch was dry hopped with a different variety of hops – the addition of hops to a beer after fermentation.
-Sam emphasized Spilker’s reliance on hops – he personally loved the smell and flavor that the process of dry hopping added to beer.
+Competition in the IPA market increased by 2015, leading Spilker to brew his first new beer in 11 years, Sonar.
+The new beer was a cross between a Belgian double pale ale and an India Pale Ale.
+Each batch was dry hopped with a different variety of hops.
+Spilker emphasized his reliance on hops; he personally loved the smell and flavor that the process of dry hopping added to beer.
 He added other varieties including Technique and Apricot Jackpot.

-In 2017 he opted to close Spilker rather continue working in an industry in which taprooms and hospitality service were becoming increasingly important.
-He sold the recipe to Hopluia to Trevor Schaben of Thunderhead Brewing in Kearney.
-I’m not sure what happened to the beer in recent years but it doesn’t appear on Thunderheads tap list currently.
+In 2017, he opted to close Spilker rather than continue working in an industry in which taprooms and hospitality service were becoming increasingly important.
+Even so, the beloved Hopluia lived on after the recipe was sold to Trevor Schaben of Thunderhead Brewing.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know that as well.
 In the meantime, keep exploring!